How Long Does Prime Rib Last in the Fridge?

 Color

 Your prime rib should be a bright red color.
-If it is gray, then your prime rib is not safe to cook.
+If it is gray, then it is not safe to cook.

 Smell

 Take a whiff of your prime rib.
-Bad prime rib will smell rancid or rotten.
-If you sniff your prime rib and it is even slightly off-smelling, it is best to toss it out rather than risk food poisoning
+Bad meat will smell rancid or rotten.
+If you sniff it and it is even slightly off-smelling, it is best to toss it out rather than risk food poisoning

 Related >> How Long Does Salsa Last in the Fridge?
 (And Signs It’s Bad)